gluexprotocol/gluing-queue/README.md

    - Bounties will be displayed publicly in the Glueing Queue.
 4. **Discuss your integration with the GlueX team** to optimize the process.

-To ensure the integrity of the glueing process, we require bounties to be locked on an escrow account as soon as a Gluer has officially started your integration.
+To ensure the integrity of the glueing process, we might require bounties to be locked on an escrow account as soon as a Gluer has officially started your integration.

 ---